 How to make preserved Lemons

 These have a distinctive flavour its hard to replicate.
 These are easily made if you cant find a local Halal shop near you or don’t live near Fallon & Byrne.
 They take at least 2 weeks before they are ready and will keep for a year.
 I usually keep mine in the fridge but its not absolutely necessary.
+These take about 2 weeks to mature.

 A carton of Atlantic sea salt or Himalayan (pink) salt